FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 1. Connect data with global identifiers to different global identifiers
 3. Connect data with local identifiers that were mapped to a global identifier to a different global identifier

-BridgeDB is an open source tool that can help us perform identifier mapping using three different interfaces:
-* Java API
-* R package
-* Webservices

 In this recipe we will cover how the R package and webservices can be used to accomplish the stated objectives.

 ### Mapping global identifier to other global identifier